PySimpleGUI/DocsCleanup/cookbook.md

 ## Use `enable_events` to instantly get events

 That was simple enough.
-But maybe you're impatient and don't want to have to cick "Ok".
+But maybe you're impatient and don't want to have to click "Ok".
 Maybe you don't want an OK button at all.
 If that's you, then you'll like the `enable_events` parameter that is available for nearly all elements.
 Setting `enable_events` means that like button presses, when that element is interacted with (e.g. clicked on, a character entered into) then an event is immediately generated causing your `window.read()` call to return.

 If the previous example were changed such that the OK button is removed and the `enable_events` parameter is added, then the code and window appear like this: